EASYNETY/1ta/docs/features/media-upload/README.md

 1. **File Validation**: Files are validated before upload to ensure they meet the requirements (size, type, etc.).

 2. **Error Handling**: Errors are caught and displayed to the user with meaningful messages.
+The system includes retry logic with exponential backoff for transient errors.

 3. **Memory Management**: Object URLs are revoked when they are no longer needed to prevent memory leaks.

 4. **Progress Tracking**: Upload progress is tracked and displayed to the user.

-5. **Fallbacks**: If the upload fails, the user can retry or select a different file.
+5. **Fallbacks**: Components provide fallbacks when URLs are missing or invalid:
+   - AvatarUpload shows initials when no image is available
+   - MediaUpload shows appropriate placeholders based on media type
+   - Error states are clearly communicated to the user

 ## Examples